 For students working in their major or a related field, a maximum of four (4) units may be earned per semester for a total of sixteen (16) units maximum in CO-OP ED.
 The same CO-OP ED course may be repeated for a maximum of four (4) semesters.
 Students may enroll in one (1) section number and a maximum of four (4) CO-OP ED units per semester.

-LACC COOPERATIVE EDUCATION (CO-OP ED) COURSES Vocational Disciplines Offering Co-op Ed Experience

-Note: Students in the following declared majors may enroll under the following disciplines: Business, Cinema, CAOT, Music, Television in general Co-op Ed courses under the state approved top code.
+LACC COOPERATIVE EDUCATION (CO-OP ED) COURSES Vocational Disciplines Offering Co-op Ed Experience Note: Students in the following declared majors may enroll under the following disciplines: Business, Cinema, CAOT, Music, Television

 Non-Vocational Disciplines Listed for Cooperative Education